Deployment

 Commit to graph

 Click "Commit to Graph".
-The Python app sends each node and its embedding to the Rust engine, which writes them to the persistent volume.
-This runs once per schema — or again when your schema changes.
+Each node and its vector embedding is written to the Rust engine's persistent binary graph.
+This runs once per schema change.

 5